As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Is Quartz Metamorphic or Igneous?

-A complex description of quartz crystallization in igneous rocks can make you think this is the only way of quartz formation.
-However, quartz can be also formed as a result of high pressure and temperature during metamorphic processes.
+A complex description of quartz crystallization in igneous rocks can make you think this is the only way to quartz formation.
+However, quartz can also be formed as a result of high pressure and temperature during metamorphic processes.

 How Do Quartz Crystals Form in Watery Solutions?